Director, Professor David B. Go

 While working at G.E., Prof. Go also completed his M.S. in Aerospace Engineering from the University of Cincinnati (2004) where his final project was a statistical analysis of the thermal performance of high-pressure turbine blades in industrial gas turbine applications (proprietary project).
 He graduated from the EEDP program and the University of Cincinnati in 2004, at which time he enrolled in the Ph.D. program at Purdue University.

 Prof. Go joined the Department of Aerospace and Mechanical Engineering at the University of Notre Dame in 2008 as an Assistant Professor and was appointed as Concurrent Assistant Professor in the Department of Chemical and Biomolecular Engineering in 2013.
 He was promoted and named the Rooney Family Associate Professor of Engineering in 2015, and subsequently promoted and named Rooney Family Collegiate Professor in 2019.
-He has served as the Director of Graduate Studies (2018-2020) for the Department of Aerospace and Mechanical Engineering and was elected as the President of the Electrostatics Society of America in 2019, serving a two-year term.
-He was appointed Department Chair for the Department of Aerospace and Mechanical Engineering in 2020.
+He has served as the Director of Graduate Studies (2018-2020) for the Department of Aerospace and Mechanical Engineering and was elected as the President of the Electrostatics Society of America in 2019, serving a three-year term.
+Prof. Go was appointed Department Chair for the Department of Aerospace and Mechanical Engineering in 2020 and was named the Viola D. Hank Professor of Aerospace and Mechanical Engineering in 2022.
+In 2023, Prod.
+Go was appointed Vice President and Associate Provost for Academic Strategy in the Office of the Provost.

-Prof. Go has published widely in the areas of plasma science and engineering, heat transfer and fluid dynamics, and chemical analysis, including one introductory text book, and holds 6 patents or patent applications, leading to two licensed technologies.
+Prof. Go has published widely in the areas of plasma science and engineering, heat transfer and fluid dynamics, and chemical analysis, including one introductory text book, and holds several patents and patent applications, leading to two licensed technologies.
+His research has been supported by nearly every federal agency, including the NSF, ARO, AFOSR, DARPA, NASA, DOE, and NIH, as well as several industry and foundation partners.
+Prof. Go's teaching interests are centered around thermal-fluids courses and experiential courses, including design thinking and design projects.

 - 2001 B.S.
 Mechanical Engineering, University of Notre Dame